 Cervical examination can in most cases diagnose malignant cancer cells, that can be removed in the Screening Bus under local anaesthetic via the so-called LEEP (loop electrosurgical excision procedure) technique.

 Our first pilot project with WIA Cancer Institute in Chennai

-In collaboration with the WIA Cancer Institute in Chennai and their valuable Outreach Programme and assistance, and in cooperation with leading mammography and automobile manufacturers, artists around the world are raising funds through exhibitions and benefit events, and will collaborate with private persons, companies, the Zonta, national and international women’s clubs and other NGOs.
+In collaboration with the WIA Cancer Institute in Chennai and their valuable Outreach Programme and assistance, and in cooperation with leading mammography and automobile manufacturers, artists and art lovers are raising funds through exhibitions and benefit events, and collaborate with private persons, companies, the Zonta, national and international women’s clubs and other NGOs.

 The WIA Cancer Institute operates since 1955 as a charitable organisation that provides world class medical staff, doctors, nurses, pathologists and facilities to cancer patients.

 The Institute helps 120,000 patients every year and over 90% come from villages, also from out of state.